Tulum Beach Vacation Rentals

-In ancient times, Tulum served as a point of defence and a port for the thriving maritime commerce.
+In ancient times, Tulum served as a point of defense and a port for the thriving maritime commerce.
 Today, US News Travel calls Tulum the #1 beach in Mexico.
-The combination of thriving eco-tourism activities, and the only major Mayan ruin found on Mexico's Caribbean coastline makes Tulum a great getaway.
-Tulum is the ultimate destination for a bohemian style vacation where you can enjoy free and easy days.
+The combination of thriving eco-tourism activities and the only significant Mayan ruin found on Mexico’s Caribbean coastline makes Tulum a great getaway.
+Tulum is the ultimate destination for a bohemian style vacation where you can enjoy carefree days.

 Tulum is most famous for the Tulum ruins located on the sea, but the beaches of Tulum are running a tight second place to the ruins in the last few years.
-As visitors discovered the Mayan past at the Tulum ruins, they ventured south on the beach to discover some of the most beautiful scenery in the Riviera Maya.
+As visitors discovered the Mayan past at the Tulum ruins, they ventured south on the beach to find some of the most beautiful Tulum beach vacation rentals and scenery in the Riviera Maya.
 Tulum was a carefully held secret among residents who settled in this Mayan community over 30 years ago.
 Little beachside hotels with wooden cabanas housed backpackers and hippies for over 20 years.
 With no electricity and few amenities, Tulum retained a quiet existence.
-Today, Tulum is one of the most sought out destination in the world.
-With its growing notoriety, the feel and look of Tulum has changed very little and the beaches are still gorgeous and uncrowded.
-Vistors and businesses fight to maintain the Tulum they know and love through sustainable building practices and a continued love for community.
+Today, Tulum is one of the most sought out destinations in the world.
+With its growing notoriety, the feel and look of Tulum have changed very little, and the beaches are still gorgeous and uncrowded.
+Vistors and businesses fight to maintain the Tulum they know and love through sustainable building practices and continued the love for the community.

 Tulum is made up of three very distinct sections; the Tulum ruins, the Tulum Pueblo (town) and the Tulum beach.
 Most visitors just make it to the Tulum ruins where they enjoy the history of this famous ruin site.
-Not to be missed in the Tulum pueblo (town) is set back from the coast, and on highway 307 just a few kilometers to the south of the ruins.
+Not to be missed is the Tulum pueblo (town) it’s set back from the coast, and on Highway 307 just a few kilometers to the south of the ruins.
 Businesses in the pueblo are diverse and interesting and give Tulum its community feel.
 Charlie’s restaurant has character and serves authentic Mexican meals.
 Mixik, next to Charlie’s, is a Mexican Folk Art store that is known for its incredible selection gathered from all over Mexico.
 If you venture onto the back streets, you will see a thriving and active Maya community that is the heart of Tulum.
-The Tulum beach is to the south of the ruins on the Caribbean coast and home to the cute cabanas, beach clubs and bohemian restaurants that Tulum raves about.
+The Tulum beach is to the south of the ruins on the Caribbean coast and home to Tulum vacation rentals such as the cute cabanas, Tulum Mexico vacation house rentals, beach clubs and bohemian restaurants that Tulum raves about.
 It is the cool part of town and sought after by many as the beach is pristine and uncrowded.

 Tulum is a thriving and active contemporary Mayan community that co-exists with an increasing international population.
 This sense of community is felt by those who visit.
 The main street on the highway leading into the pueblo is an active area, but the side streets have little gems and jewels that should not be missed.